Frequently Asked Questions for IED Services:

 From IES’s perspective, we want to meet your needs and discuss with you what might be the best method for covering your interim needs.
 This is all open for discussion.
 We wish to be flexible and fulfill our pledge to offer the Board a positive leadership solution during your period of transition.

 7 How long is a contract for, and what is the process by which it could be shortened or lengthened if the search for a permanent ED takes less or more time than expected?

 There are no minimum or maximum time requirements etched into the agreement.
 We have found that once a search is designed and rolled out, the process can take up to six months or more.
 The national average for an IED engagement is just under 9 months.
 There is no fee for extending the agreement if requested, and no penalty for shortening the engagement.
 We have found that this no fee-no penalty approach will give the Board some peace of mind during the search process.
 The contract does include a notification clause, of about two weeks, for each party, prior to termination.

 8 Can IES carry out the search for a new ED, as well as providing an Interim?

 IES does not accept search assignments, but we do have nonprofit search specialists with whom we partner, and we draw up job descriptions and character requirements in concert with the search committee, if so requested, as part of our interim engagement responsibility.

 9 What if we need an expert or other than a search expert during this engagement?

-IES has a many highly qualified specialists covering issues like coaching, strategic planning, fund raising, facilitation, dashboard development, etc. These are available to the engagement leader for short consultations.
+IES has a many highly qualified specialists covering issues like financial assessment, strategic planning, advisor services, facilitation, dashboard development, etc. These are available to the engagement leader for short consultations.
 Longer engagements would require a separate or amended contract.
 We also have a broad knowledge of capable professionals and are happy to make recommendations with no fee to your organization.

 Our mission is to make your organization successful!